topallokan/sql-data-warehouse/README.md

 - Source system structure cannot be modified.
 - Scope intentionally focuses on the Sales domain to maintain clarity and depth.

+## 📘 Additional Documentation

+Detailed step-by-step project planning, design decisions, and implementation notes are maintained in Notion and referenced where applicable.

+**Final Note:** This project is designed to reflect real-world data warehouse development practices, emphasizing clarity, maintainability, and architectural discipline.

 ## 📂 Project Hierarchy

 ```text